 - The film shows the people trying to get Pilate to free people with "R"s in their name, so they can laugh at his speech impediment.
 In the Bible, who do they ask Pilate to free instead of Jesus?
 Barabbas.

-The "Blessed are the Cheesemakers" joke became even funnier to me, when I found out that part of Jerusalam, at that time, was called The Valley of the Cheesemakers.
+- The "Blessed are the Cheesemakers" joke becomes even funnier when you found out that part of Jerusalam, at that time, was called The Valley of the Cheesemakers.

-A meta example, the people who objected so strongly to the movie were mostly (and I apologize for generalizing) the hardcore Christians being parodied.
+- A meta example, the people who objected so strongly to the movie were mostly the hardcore Christians being parodied.
 Even if they weren't conscious of it, they were offended not because Jesus was supposedly lampooned, but because they were.

-Fridge Heartwarming, if there's such a thing: Graham Chapman so wanted to play Brian that he stopped drinking for the duration of the production, meaning that for once he was in peak physical and mental condition.
+- Fridge Heartwarmin: Graham Chapman so wanted to play Brian that he stopped drinking for the duration of the production, meaning that for once he was in peak physical and mental condition.
 He even drew on his medical training and took the job of set doctor, bringing along and dispensing much-needed medication for things like dehydration, food poisoning and other Tunisian complaints.
 Yes: Brian healed the sick.